rahulbordoloi/Classifying-YELP-Reviews/README.md

 To Predict : if the customer is satisfied/happy with the services or not.

+If you're working on a Local Machine,
->> Install the dependencies from your terminal with "pip install -r requirements.txt"
+Install the dependencies from your terminal with >> "pip install -r requirements.txt"